energietransitie/twomes-opentherm-monitor-firmware/README.md

-# twomes-repository template
+# Twomes OpenTherm Monitor firmware
-A template repository for the Twomes project.
+This repository contains the firmware and pointerr to binary releases for the  Twomes OpenTherm Monitor.

+For the associated hardware design files for the OpenTherm Monitor Shield and enclosure and tips and instructions how to produce and assemble the hardware, please see the [twomes-opentherm-monitor-hardware](https://github.com/energietransitie/twomes-opentherm-monitor-hardware) repository.

 ## Table of contents
 * [General info](#general-info)